SirionRazzer/blog/source/_posts/Comparison-of-Android-app-stores-in-2020.md

 ), [link 2](https://www.reddit.com/r/androiddev/comments/ewijj0/some_store_named_catappult_is_redistributing_my/)) of piracy/redistribution with own ads.
 They distribute apps to over [300 million](https://en.aptoide.com/company/developers) users.

 ## Uptodown
 [Uptodown](https://en.uptodown.com/android) provides likable interface and also comes with some sort of developer zone.
 They claim to have [120 million](https://en.uptodown.com/oem) unique users each month, which seems quite impressive.
+Uptodown was established [in 2003](https://blog.en.uptodown.com/faq-uptodown-common-questions/).

 # Open source app clients